1.1 Product Feed Introduction

 Puma

-Gender [gender] The Fit Finder flow differs between men’s and women’s products, e.g. recommendations for women require bra information.
-It also allows us to tailor size recommendations, e.g. men’s sizes typically fit differently than women’s sizes.
+gender The Fit Finder flow differs between men’s and women’s products, e.g. recommendations for women require bra information.
+The [gender] also allows us to tailor size recommendations, e.g. men’s sizes typically fit differently than women’s sizes.
 Products should be classifed as unisex if that product can be recommended for women and men.

 male